JetBrains/kotlin-web-site/pages/docs/reference/js-modules.md

 Kotlin allows you to compile your Kotlin projects to JavaScript modules for popular module systems.
 Here is the list of available options:

 1. Plain.
 Don't compile for any module system.
-As usual, you can access module by name in the global scope.
+As usual, you can access a module by its name in the global scope.
    This option is used by default.
 2. [Asynchronous Module Definition (AMD)](https://github.com/amdjs/amdjs-api/wiki/AMD), which is in particular used by require.js library.